lata-lang/Lata/README.md

 Lata is a programming language that compiles to Python.

 How to use Lata:
-Create a .lata file with the interpreter file in it.
+Create a .lata file with the interpreter file in a Interpreter folder in the directory.
 That's it.

+How to run a .lata file:
+python interpreter/main.py project/main.lata